calpoly-iandunn/csc471/assignments/program04.md

 ---

-Include a "mirror" in your scene (see below figures for an example) – do this, by first capturing a view of the scene from the mirror’s position, save this as a frame buffer object (similar to the joint lab with CPE 419).
-Then texture this view onto a quad in your scene and which can be viewed from any angle – consider making the textured rendering darker or include bordering edges to make your mirror obvious.
+Include an updating “surveillance camera + tv monitor” in your scene (see below figures for an example) - do this, by first capturing a view of the scene from the monitor’s position, save this as a frame buffer object.
+Then texture this view onto a quad in your scene and which can be viewed from any angle - consider making the textured rendering darker or include bordering edges to make your surveillance camera + tv monitor obvious.
 Place it somewhere reasonable.
+The “surveillance camera + tv monitor” should update every frame and can include any cool FBO effect you think – i.e. make it black and white, or blurry, or pixelated, or ??.

 ---